2. The History of the villa, AD 60 - 1700

 The building of the Orphic Hall brought Littlecote villa to its grandest period.
 For several decades the villa probably hosted gatherings of visitors and followers of the new Orphic cult.

 By this time, the villa had around 60 rooms; there were two bath suites, two dining rooms, and many other rooms.
-The large courtyard walls enclosed an area of about a hectare, making it perhaps the largest villa in Britain.
+The large courtyard walls enclosed an area of about a hectare, making it one of the largest villa in Britain.
 Many of the buildings were two storeys high, and the enormous gatehouse is thought to be the grandest in Britain.
+There were five impressive tall towers, two on the gatehouse, one at each end of the west range, and the fifth over the Orphic sacrarium.
 There was a large barn and adjacent to the gatehouse was a large stable block.

 The Orphic building may have been used for only a few decades.
 By AD 410 Britain became increasingly detached from the Roman Empire, and even the grand villa of Littlecote appears to have entered a period of gradual decline.